We’ll be updating this area as new info is released in regards to NADAC Trials.

 Some new options for clubs when hiring judges, run limits, and class choices We have a few new options that we're allowing clubs to use when hiring judges.1) Clubs now have the option of listing a 'overflow' judge in their premium.
 This...

-NADAC 2020 Championships Cam-Plex Event Center Gillette, WY September 22-27 We currently have two hotels who have agreed to work with us during our 2020 Championships.
-The first hotel we have a contract with will be the Arbuckle Lodge and the second is the Ramada....
+NADAC 2020 Championships Cam-Plex Event Center Gillette, WY September 22-27 We currently have three hotels who have agreed to work with us during our 2020 Championships.
+The first hotel we have a contract with will be the Arbuckle Lodge, the second is the Ramada. and...

 It was recently announced that starting in January of 2020 NADAC would be increasing it's fees to clubs to $1.50 per run.
 We would also be increasing the fee to judges to $1.50 per run.
 There are a few reasons for these increases and we want to address them...